claby2/graphw/docs/tutorial.md

 ## Drawing the graph

-The same function, `draw()` can be used to draw and display any graph type.
+The function `draw()` can be used to draw and display any graph type.
 Note that this requires [SDL2](http://libsdl.org/download-2.0.php).

 ```cpp
 graphw::draw(g);